asthebaultg/aboutme/README.md

-Hi, my name's Astrid and I'm...
+Hi, my name's Atlas and I'm...
 - 🧑🏻‍🔬 a research engineer in Neurocognition and Criminology, as well as a science communicator.
 - 🧑🏻‍🏫 teaching neuroscience, statistics and programming.
 - 🧠 interested in cognitive science, intersectionality & science mediation.